qujia7/qujia7.github.io/_pages/about.md

 * 2018-2019: MASt in applied mathematics and theoretical physics.
 University of Cambridge
 * 2015-2018: BSc in physics at Imperial College London

-I was originally from [Hailar](https://en.wikipedia.org/wiki/Hailar_District) and I have lived most of my life in Spain 🇪🇸 Æ
+I am Spanish 🇪🇸 Æ and I was born in [Hailar](https://en.wikipedia.org/wiki/Hailar_District).